 - Comprehensive End-Stage Renal Disease (ESRD) Care (CEC) Model

 - Independence at Home Demonstration with a shared savings arrangement (ACA Sec.
 3024)

 Medicare and the CMS Innovation Center may introduce additional programs, demonstrations, or models with a Medicare shared savings component in the future.Non-Shared Savings Initiatives

 Shared Savings Program ACOs can participate in CMS Innovation Center initiatives that do not involve shared savings.
 These include:

 - Comprehensive Primary Care Plus (CPC+)

 - Bundled Payments for Care Improvement (BPCI) Initiative

-For a complete list of CMS Innovation Center models and resources for program overlap, see the CMS Innovation Center website.
+For a complete list of CMS Innovation Center models and resources for program overlap, visit the CMS Innovation Center website.

-Providers and suppliers that are aligned to a Shared Savings Program ACO should contact their ACO for more specific information on participation in the program.
+Providers and suppliers that participate in a Shared Savings Program ACO should contact their ACO for more specific information on participation in the program.

-For general information on provider participation in the Shared Savings Program, see:
+For general information on provider participation in the Shared Savings Program, refer to: